sodadata/docs/soda-cl/automated-monitoring.md

 <small>✔️ &nbsp;&nbsp; Supported in Soda Cloud + self-hosted Soda Agent connected to any <br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Soda-supported data source, except Spark, and Dask and Pandas</small><br />
 <small>✖️ &nbsp;&nbsp; Supported in Soda Cloud + Soda-hosted Agent</small><br />

 Add automated monitoring checks as part of the guided workflow to create a new data source only in deployment models that use a self-hosted Soda agent, not a Soda-hosted Soda agent.
-For a Soda-hosted agent, consider using the automated [anomaly detection dashboard]({% link soda-cloud/anomaly-dashboard.md %}) for observability into basic data quality in your datasets.
+For a Soda-hosted agent, consider using the automated [anomaly dashboard]({% link soda-cloud/anomaly-dashboard.md %}) for observability into basic data quality in your datasets.

 If you are using a self-operated deployment model that leverages Soda Library, add the column profiling configuration outlined below to your checks YAML file.